ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In modern React development, managing state and communication between components can become a challenge, especially as applications grow in…</blockquote>

 <h3>4.
-Level Up Your React Apps: Secure with Role-Based Access Control (RBAC) - <a href="https://medium.com/@kallyasmedia/level-up-your-react-apps-secure-with-role-based-access-control-rbac-50ca21a36c56" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shadcn/UI: The React Component Library That Changes Everything - <a href="https://medium.com/@asierr/shadcn-ui-the-react-component-library-that-changes-everything-b4ead35e3430" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kallyas Media`**
+✍️ **posted by `asierr.dev`**

-<blockquote>Ever wondered how to show different parts of your web app to different users?
-That’s where Role-Based Access Control (RBAC) comes in!
-RBAC…</blockquote>
+<blockquote>Building beautiful, accessible, and customizable UI components in React has always been a challenge.
+While component libraries like…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>